 - “a Night at Manster Mansion” by onion.

 - “The House of God” by Freya Campbell.

 Puzzle and Level Design:

-The camera game mechanics of “Overwrite” allows an interesting puzzle design.
-The player is able to take a certain number of photos of 3×3 tiles large areas and then overwrite other areas with them, which makes unreachable switches or passages accessible.
-While the first levels have mostly a tutorial function for the mechanics, the learning curve is pretty steep and still very enjoyable.
+The camera mechanics of “Overwrite” allow an interesting puzzle design, as the player is able to take a certain number of photographs of three to three tiles large areas and then overwrite other areas with them, making formerly unreachable switches or passages accessible.
+While the first levels are acting as a tutorial, the learning curve is pretty steep and still very enjoyable.

 Read more about “Overwrite”.